coreyjs/nhl-api-py/README.md

 NHL API, allowing you to easily access and retrieve NHL data in your Python applications.

 Note: I created this to help me with some machine learning projects around the NHL and the NHL data sets.
 Special thanks to https://github.com/erunion/sport-api-specifications/tree/master/nhl, https://gitlab.com/dword4/nhlapi/-/blob/master/stats-api.md and https://github.com/Zmalski/NHL-API-Reference.

 ### Developer Note: This is being updated with the new, also undocumented, NHL API.

-This started as a project arounnd the old NHL API, that got deprecated in 2023(?).
+This started as a project around the old NHL API, that got deprecated in 2023(?).
 This project has evolved to adopt the new NHL API(s) which are undocumented but discoverable via the NHL platforms.
 Some endpoints are still being added, and some are still being discovered.
 The goal is to have a complete wrapper around the NHL API.

 If you find any, open a ticket or post in the discussions tab.
 I would love to hear more.

----
-# Contact

-Im available on [Bluesky](https://bsky.app/profile/coreyjs.dev) for any questions or just general chats about enhancements.

----

-# Wiki

-More in depth examples can be found in the wiki, feel free to add more: [Examples](https://github.com/coreyjs/nhl-api-py/wiki/Example-Use-Cases)

----

-# Usage
+## Installation & Quick Start

 ```bash
 pip install nhl-api-py